coren-frankel/culinary-unit-abbreviation/README.md

 [Submit an Issue](https://github.com/coren-frankel/culinary-unit-abbreviation/issues) with the term, abbreviation, and an example of the term/abbreviation as it is used in culinary arts.

 ## Aknowledgments
-Dimitar Dimitrov - https://github.com/cranzy/unit-abbreviation - boilerplate for project & README
+Dimitar Dimitrov - https://github.com/cranzy/unit-abbreviation - project & README boilerplate
+Basarat Ali Syed - That TypeScript Guy - 'TypeScript for Professionals - 2023 Edition' inspiration

 ## License
 MIT